queekao/lab/massive-communication-demo/README.md

 # Massive Communication Demo

-This project is designed to generate a huge amount of number then format them with the `$` and `,` symbol, ensuring smooth performance with stable CPU usage and memory.
+This project is designed to generate a huge amount of number then format them with the `$` and `,` symbol, ensuring smooth inter-process communication performance with stable CPU usage and memory.

 > **dest.txt** : The formatting number
 > **text-gigantic.txt**: The original the number